 On the new record, The Steel Wheels lyrically address struggle and loss but also a sense of hope and togetherness.
 Stand out tracks on Wild As We Came Here include the Tom Waits-esque ‘Broken Mandolin,’ the soulful tent revival of ‘Scrape Me Off the Ceiling,’ and the haunting ‘Ghost of Myself.’
 The final being inspired by an NPR story about a person realizing they were showing early signs of dementia.
 After Wagler witnessed his own grandfather’s struggles transitioning from everyday life to living with Alzheimer’s, the story struck a chord.

 “In my own selfish sense of thinking about, what if I had dementia, I’ve often comforted myself with, ‘Well, I guess I wouldn’t know.’”
 Wagler continues, “I think aging to some extent has a lot to do with coming to terms with our own flaws and the flawed world around us.”
 He continues, “What I love about the way the song came together is there are elements to the production that helped to build ghost atmosphere but it’s pretty unadorned.
 It’s not one of the songs that ended up with a lot of percussion although there is a marimba track that comes in the choruses that’s very ghostly.”

 So, put them under the vast Americana umbrella or call them bluegrass if you will but when stripped down to bare bones, The Steel Wheels are a shining example of American roots music with their core rooted firmly in making the music they love.

 Written by MonkOnTheRadio

-Watch their video for Scrape Me Off the Ceiling from their new album, Wild As We Came Here
+Watch the video for Scrape Me Off the Ceiling from their album, Wild As We Came Here